 - Assess whether the person will be able to follow the escape plan and find their way out of the home.
 Determine ahead of time whether the person will know how to use the exits.

 - Decide ahead of time who will give the person assistance (if needed).
-It is best to designate at least two people.
+It’s best to designate at least two people.

-- Mark escape routes and/or post signs that the person has indicated they understand.34
+- Mark escape routes and/or post signs that the person has indicated they understand.

 - Make sure local emergency responders are aware that someone with special needs lives in the home.

-If you’re a caregiver to someone with cognitive impairments talk with them about what happened and comfort them if needed.
-If the person must move help them get acquainted with their new space.
+If you’re a caregiver to someone with cognitive impairments talk with them about what happened and comfort them as needed.
+If the person must move, help them get acquainted with their new space.
 Make sure it has working smoke alarms and work with the person to create a new escape plan and to start practicing it.

-If the person is able to stay in the home after the fire, help them organize any repairs that are needed.
+If the person is able to stay in the home after the fire, help them organize any repairs that are needed using a professional home improvement and remodeling contractor.
 Make sure the smoke alarms are in working order.
 Make sure there isn’t any debris or other damage that might hinder their movements or make them uncomfortable.

 Teach the child the “get low and go” concept and practice it and check doors whenever practicing the escape plan.